 Best practices and tips for making great trivia quizzes:

-- Number of questions: Too few questions, and you miss out on vital engagment potential.
+- Number of questions: Too few questions, and you miss out on vital engagement potential.
 Too many questions, and people may lose interest and quit before completing the quiz.
-We find around 8-12 questions to be a good middle ground (the technical maximum is 25.)
+We find around 10-15 questions to be a good middle ground

 - Think about your audience: As with all engaging content, the most crucial thing is to have a clear concept of who the audience is, and matching the content to their interests, needs, and abilities.
 Make sure the quiz content is interesting to your audience, and be careful not to make the quiz too hard or too easy, and results will soon follow.